-Credit Sesame is just 1 of many credit score and monitoring services, but their 2 main competitors in the free service category are Credit Karma and Quizzle.
+Credit Sesame is just one of many credit monitoring services, but their two main competitors in the free service category are Credit Karma and Quizzle.

-All 3 companies provide easy free services to help you monitor and understand your credit, but let’s take a look at their differences.
+All three companies provide easy free services to help you monitor and understand your credit, but let’s take a look at their differences.

 Credit Sesame vs. Credit Karma

-However, one notable difference is that Credit Karma actually provides an additional credit score that most reflects Equifax, in addition to the TransUnion score both services provide.
+However, one notable difference is that Credit Karma actually provides an additional VantageScore that reflects Equifax, in addition to the TransUnion score both services provide.

 You also get access to your full credit report for both of those agencies as a member of Credit Karma, something Credit Sesame does not provide for free.